Top 5 Not-to-be-missed Attractions in Ho Chi Minh City

-Refer to Ha Noi, people will think of a peaceful and romantic city, meanwhile Ho Chi Minh City gives tourists the impression of the hustle and bustle, people here seem to be always in a hurry.
+People in Vietnam often think of Hanoi a peaceful and romantic city, meanwhile Ho Chi Minh City gives the impression of the hustle and bustle, people here seem to be always in a hurry.

 With one of the world’s highest population densities Ho Chi Minh City has the craziest traffic in the world and that is the reason why it is named “a land of rapid culture”.
 However, it is not true to say that tourists can not look for a peace and quite place here.
 Today Vietnam Online editors will give you some ideas of destinations in the city, which will bring you the most exciting experiences and expose you to diverse perspectives about this city.

 Whether you spend 1 day or 1 week in Ho Chi Minh City, here are the top 5 not to be missed attractions in the city.